-Authors who attempt to express through their memoirs events that cannot be objectively known, either due to trauma or the incomprehensibility of an irreconcilabl different mental state, must find a different route to authenticity than the writers discussed in previous sections.
-David Small's invocation of verisimilitude announces an intention to ground his narrative in an emotional, rather than historical .
+Authors who attempt to express through their memoirs events that cannot be objectively known, either due to trauma or the incomprehensibility of an irreconcilably different mental state, must find a different route to authenticity than the writers discussed in previous sections.
+David Small's invocation of verisimilitude announces an intention to ground his narrative in an emotional, rather than historical accuracy.
 The dreams referenced may have actually occurred and be recorded by the subject, but they operate on a purely subjective, personal level, and so open the door to different definitions of truth.
 By depicting experiences and memories that are beyond the subject's control in the language of imagination, these writers take the reflexive attention to the memoir’s own creation to its extreme.

 Conclusion